-Scanning Electron Microscopy (SEM) means a sample surface is scanned with a finely focussed electron beam.
+A powerful technique in Material Analysis is Scanning Electron Microscopy (SEM).
+Here a sample surface is scanned with a finely focussed electron beam.
 The resulting electron bombardment leads to the emission of secondary electrons, backscattering of high energy primary electrons and creation of element specific X-rays.
 Several detectors are available in Electron Microscopy all with their advantages.
 SE detectors only collects low energy secondary electrons originate from the top nanometers of the sample.
 This give excellent surface topography images with very reasonable resolution.

 Backscatter detector only collects primary electrons.
 These high energy electrons, on the other hand, is determined by the average atomic number of the sample material.
 The corresponding images clarify the distribution of different materials (Z-contrast images).
 This is perfect for layer determination, as each layer contains different element it is easily to distinguish.
 In Backscatter mode, the information depth is in the range of 1 µm.
 In other words you can obtain information till about 1 µm underneath the surface.
 One other detector we would highlight is the Inlens- or Through Lens Detector.
 This detector is placed in the electron column and is coaxial to the electron beam.
 The sample surface needs to be close to column for optimal performance.
 This detector is not recommended for surface topography but it does achieve the highest magnitudes possible.

 A big advantage of SEM compared to optical microscopy besides high magnitudes is the depth of focus.
 With SEM a particular surface can be inspected using angled view while the surface is in focus throughout the whole image.